travel 101

 Here AXA discusses the distressing experience of losing your luggage while traveling and provides you with essential steps to take in case of such an incident, including immediate reporting, preventative measures, and contacting your travel insurance advisor.
 It outlines the coverage provided by AXA Travel Protection plans for lost, stolen, or damaged items, including reimbursement, replacement of items, and coverage for delayed bags, offering a comprehensive overview of Baggage and Personal Effects Coverage.
 Additionally, it addresses frequently asked questions regarding the coverage and who should consider purchasing it.

-Losing your Luggage
+Lost your Luggage while Traveling?

-The FIVE Essential Steps to Take if your Luggage is Lost
+The FIVE Essential Steps to Take if Your Luggage is Lost

 Ok, so it happened.
 You showed up at your destination, but your luggage did not.
 Maybe it was stolen as you had your back turned, or from right in front of you.
 Here are the steps you should take when your luggage is lost.